dobtco/storage_unit/README.md

 ## Goals

 - Standard set of "soft deletion" methods (`trash`, `recover`, `trashed?`)
-- Explicit trashable dependencies (automatically trash associated records)
+- Explicit storage_unit dependencies (automatically trash associated records)
 - Low-overhead (minimize queries)
 - No validations on `recover`.
 (If your records became invalid after they were trashed, check for this yourself)
 - Small, readable codebase